jax-ml/jax/docs/201/callbacks.md

 out
 ```

-This per-device behavior is the typical pattern in practice: it keeps data
+This per-device behavior is the typical pattern: it keeps data local, and
-local, and it's how you'd express things like shard-local logging or
+it's how you'd express shard-local logging or per-host data loading in a
-per-host data loading in a distributed program.
+distributed program.

 ## Example: `pure_callback` with `custom_jvp`

-One powerful way to take advantage of {func}`jax.pure_callback` is to combine it with {class}`jax.custom_jvp`.
+One useful way to take advantage of {func}`jax.pure_callback` is to combine it with {class}`jax.custom_jvp`.
 (Refer to {ref}`jax-301-custom-jvp-vjp` for more details on {func}`jax.custom_jvp`).

 Suppose you want to create a JAX-compatible wrapper for a scipy or numpy function that is not yet available in the {mod}`jax.scipy` or {mod}`jax.numpy` wrappers.